zdravkov/kendo-docs/api/wrappers/jsp/comboBox.md

 ### highlightFirst `boolean`

-Controls whether the first item will be automatically highlighted.
+If set to true the first suggestion will be automatically highlighted.

 #### Example
     <kendo:comboBox highlightFirst="highlightFirst">
     </kendo:comboBox>

-### ignoreCase `String`
+### ignoreCase `java.lang.String`

-Defines whether the filtration should be case sensitive.
+If set to false case-sensitive search will be performed to find suggestions.
+The widget performs case-insensitive searching by default.

 #### Example
     <kendo:comboBox ignoreCase="ignoreCase">